backdrop-contrib/synonyms/README.txt

 * support of synonyms through Entity properties.
 Entity properties stored in database (as opposed to being calculated on-the-fly) can be enabled as source of synonyms.
-* synonyms-friendly autocomplete and select widgets for taxonomy_term_reference and entityreference fields
+* synonyms-friendly autocomplete and select widgets for taxonomy_term_reference. entityreference, and commerce_product_reference (through Synonyms Commerce submodule) fields.
 * integration with Drupal search functionality through Synonyms Search submodule.
 It enables searching content by synonyms of the terms that the content references.
 Synonyms Search submodule also integrates with Term Search